adjust/ios_sdk/README.md

 [Adjust appWillOpenUrl:url]
 ```

-If you make this call before the SDK has been initialised, information about the attribution information from the deeplink
+If you make this call before the SDK has been initialised, information about the attribution information from the deep link
 URL will be permanetly lost.
 If you want the adjust SDK to successfully reattribute your user, you would need to queue this
 `NSURL` object information and trigger `appWillOpenUrl` method once the SDK has been initialised.